MicrosoftDocs/dynamics-365-intelligent-order-management/topics/integrate-procurement.md

     > If you save the header without entering any of the field values, and then want to immediately edit them after saving, you must first confirm the header in Supply Chain management before you can update any of the fields on the **Purchase Order** form.
 1. Select **Save**.
 1. Select **New Purchase Order Product** and then select **Existing Product**, **Line number**, **Associate to Warehouse**, **Quantity**, and **Unit of measure**.
 1. Select **Save**.
-If the transaction saves successfully, this means that the dual-write operation was successful and the purchase order was created and updated within Supply Chain Management.
+If the transaction saves successfully, then the dual-write operation was successful and the purchase order was created and updated within Supply Chain Management.

 ## User interface fields on the different entities of Purchase Order